morok101st/ArmaReforgerStats/README.md

 - **Adjust the Path in docker-compose.yaml:** Replace `/data/armar_ds/data/logs` with path where your Reforger logs are stored.

-- **Server Configuration:** Ensure that in your Arma Reforger server configuration, the `-logStats` option is set to `2000`.
-Time in ms. Reforger generate new stats log entry.
+- **Server Configuration:** Ensure that in your Arma Reforger server configuration, the `-logStats` option is set to `2000` (t in ms).
+Reforger generate new log entry for stats every 2 sec.

 ## Start stack and check logs